wildlyinaccurate/wildlyinaccurate.github.io/_posts/2011-07-23-setting-up-a-web-server-on-ubuntudebian.md

 #### cURL

-cURL is a PHP library that allows you to communicate with different types of servers using many protocols including http, https, ftp, telnet, ldap, and more. cURL is especially useful for making API calls.
+cURL is a PHP library that allows you to communicate with different types of servers using many protocols including APTTP, HTTPS, FTP, telnet, LDAP, and more. cURL is especially useful for making API calls.

 ```
 sudo apt-get install php5-curl